CHAPTER THIRTY-THREE—LEADS

 “Morning, Rich,” Eve said gently, logging into her computer.
 “Any luck?”

-“Nothing new about Benson,” Richard admitted.
-“But got some visuals on Empetrum, and when James’ actions started falling apart.
-Friday was the turning point, I think.”
-He set his bag down on the desk, and carefully got out Sesame’s setup so he could participate.
+James’ actions started falling apart.
+Sunday was the turning point, I think.”
+He set his bag down on the desk, and carefully got out Sesame’s setup so it could participate.

-“I see…” Eve produced an envelope from her briefcase and handed it to Richard.
+“Of course, let’s go down and take a look in a couple minutes…” Eve produced an envelope from her briefcase and handed it to Richard.
 “I found those photos I mentioned.”

 There were only a few.
-At the top of the thin stack was a photograph of Eve, twenty years younger, and three others: a tall man with sharp features and gray hair, a younger individual on Eve’s right side who had a similar nose and was just as gray, despite appearing to be in his late thirties.
+At the top of the thin stack was a photograph of Eve, twenty years younger, and three others: a tall man with sharp features and gray hair, a younger individual on Eve’s right side who had a similar nose and was just as gray, despite appearing to be in her late thirties.
 The man to the right had his arm around the shoulders of a boy of about ten, with thick rimmed glasses and cow-licked brown hair.
 The boy’s features were softer and chubbier than the man from Sesame’s memories, but Richard could see the resemblance.

 Richard stared at the photo for several moments longer, his attention on Lawrence.
 He had never seen his face before, only heard his name.